- Advice and information

 They take any necessary action against solicitors.

 If you complain about a solicitor to the Legal Ombudsman, they might report the solicitor to the SRA, if appropriate.
-They will do this if they think the solicitor has breached the SRA principles or code of conduct.

-- an advocacy service,
+- an advocacy service, or

-- Your Member of Parliament (MP), or
+- your Member of Parliament (MP),

 Advocacy services

 You might be detained in hospital under a forensic section of the Mental Health Act, such as section 37.
 An Independent Mental Health Advocate (IMHA) may be able to help you.
 This type of advocate will exist in all areas of England.
-You can ask staff in the hospital if you want to see an IMHA.
+You can ask the staff in the hospital if you want to see an IMHA.

 Member of Parliament (MP)